 In business, we have "the proof of life of the deal."
 There is always a team on the other side.
 It is extremely rare that you would run into someone that makes decisions all alone.
-Even if your speaking to someone that is a one man shop, there is still someone on this earth that they confide in.
+Even if you're speaking to someone that is a one man shop, there is still someone on this earth that they confide in.

 This question is designed not only to unify the team on the other side, but the answer will also indicate whether or not they actually plan on doing business with you and honoring agreements.

 If you are creative enough every single question that could possibly be asked can be shaped into a what or how question.
 Sometimes you may need to reword slightly, and it will be worth the effort.
 I will tell you my favorite questions are how based.
 I think it is because there are very few times when people ask how.
 Maybe it is ego or pride, a feeling of weakness to not already know the answer, who knows.
 Human nature tells us people like to prove how smart they are by talking, sometimes getting the other side to talk about things that lead to Black Swans is the hardest part.
 Use these three effective communication techniques and calibrate your questions.